 Pupil Premium Plus: according to Ofsted, this must be spent on "...helping adopted children emotionally, socially and educationally by providing specific support to raise their attainment and address their wider needs."
-It is good practice to discuss the use of PP+ with parents, but possible uses include training/resources for staff, funding 1-to-1 support, providing calm boxes/areas, providing therapeutic services, Adoption UK membership.
+It is good practice to discuss the use of PP+ with parents, but possible uses include training/resources for staff, funding 1-to-1 support, providing calm areas and nurture rooms, providing therapeutic services, Adoption UK membership.

 Virtual schools: the Children and Social Work Bill 2017, increased the role of virtual schools to include adopted children.
-They should be able to offer advice and support.
+They can offer advice and support.